 In “Like a Water Lily,”the neglected daughter of an alcoholic parent is offered the chance to see herself through different, and more caring, eyes; in “My War,”a girl cannot understand her fatherÕs refusal to talk about his experiences as a soldier until a pivotal event occurs in her own life; in “Fathers,”a teacher’s challenge allows two boys to acknowledge very different truths about their dads as well as themselves; while in “The Metaphor,”a girl’s connection to a teacher sharply and revealingly contrasts her relationship with her mother.
 These are haunting and entrancing stories that are immensely readable and satisfying.

-Budge Wilson is the author of the acclaimed book The Leaving, a short story collection chosen by the American Library Association as one of the 75 Best Children’s Books of the last 25 years, winner of the American Library Association… More about Budge Wilson
+Budge Wilson is the author of the acclaimed book The Leaving, a short story collection chosen by the American Library Association as one of the 75 Best Children’s Books of the past twenty-five years, winner of the American Library Association… More about Budge Wilson